 At the first meeting of the incoming Board, the Board should review the calendar of activities for the upcoming year.
 Each Committee should do the same.
 For samples of Board and Committee calendars, please see related documents Board Terms of Reference, Audit Committee Terms of Reference, Compensation Committee Terms of Reference.

-With months of prior notice of events and topics, the Board and management will have a much easier time making preparations.
+With months of prior notice of events and topics, the Board and management will have a much easier time preparing.

 Most venture-financed companies and many other private companies will have shareholders agreements that specify certain issues that require approval of the Board or certain shareholders.
 The CEO, CFO, Board Secretary and Chairman should keep a list of these required approvals handy to ensure that they are placed on the Agenda and approved by the Board promptly.

 4. Maintain files of Upcoming Board Event and Issues

 Each of the Board Secretary, CFO (if a different person), CEO, and Chairman, should maintain a continuous file into which they put notes of items that likely will require a report or approval by a Committee or the Board.
 This will include those items defined in the Shareholders Agreement and may include other items that management believes should be brought to the Board or Committee.

 The Board Secretary has the responsibility of monitoring the calendars for the Board and Committees which will also identify issues for upcoming meetings.

 5. Management Planning Meeting – Two weeks prior to Board Meeting